Don’t believe the tripe; mortgage calculators for maximum loans? How much can you really borrow?

-The next part of my why you should use a mortgage broker theme of the week is the humble affordability calculator.
+The next part of my series: why you should use a mortgage broker, is the mortgage affordability calculator.

-If this is the case and you are reading this article because you were looking to find that out let me explain something, calculators that purport to tell you what the maximum you can borrow is are a waste of your time.
+If this is the case, and you are reading this article because you want to know how much you can borrow, let me explain something; most consumer-facing calculators for maximum loans are a waste of your time.
 Plain and simple.